top of page

 Motivated by the issues facing individuals and communities in the post-Dobbs landscape, Julie has turned her activist energies to Reproductive Justice, fundraising locally for organizations such as the Chicago Abortion Fund and Elevated Access.
 Julie founded Urbana-Champaign Reproductive Justice (UCRJ) in January 2023.
 Inspired by SisterSong's definition of reproductive justice as "the human right to maintain personal bodily autonomy, have children, not have children, and parent the children we have in safe and sustainable communities," UCRJ's mission is to educate our community about the reproductive justice framework, elevate work being done locally, and provide ways each of us can act to ensure reproductive justice for all.
 Organizing UCRJ brings the whole of Julie's life experiences and activist interests full circle.

-Julie lives in Urbana, Illinois, with her husband, Marc, and three dogs in an old brick home built in 1871.
-With both kids out of the house, Julie has turned her empty nest into a forest of fussed-over house plants.
-She loves to travel, reads voraciously, and can't resist zombie movies or anything from the BBC.
+Julie lives in Urbana, Illinois, with her husband, Marc, and two dogs.
+She maintains a forest of house plants, loves to travel, reads voraciously, and can't resist zombie movies or anything from the BBC.
 Above all, she relishes every opportunity to gather with friends for laughter, conversation, and good food, which she firmly believes are the foundations of a life well lived.

 bottom of page